 So!
 I can’t be talking about wedding dresses without actually talking about some places to get them!
 Wee!!
 Here is a list of my favorite wedding wear designers and places to get wedding attire.

 Reclamation is amazing.
 All the dresses are one of a kind and hand made with reclaimed lace, so the environmental impact is waaaaay lower than a brand new dress.
 Also: they are completely stunning.
 They are a boho adventurers dream.
 And each one is unique.
 This entire post features one of these stunning dresses.

-Not gonna lie- I love Rue de Seine.
+For those wanting to channel their inner Stevie Nicks- Rue de Seine.
 The dresses are super unique (lots of texture, color, and movement) and basically scream bohemian, adventure bride.
 The atelier is actually located in Aukland NZ, and as someone in love with New Zealand I’m basically obligated to love these gowns.
 They are a bit on the pricer side, so if you have your heart set on one and they are out of budget you may need to look at a preowned dress (more on that later!)

 The Anthropologie Bridal Brand, BHLDN offers up lots of options at various price points (from a few hundred dollars all the way up to $2,500) from various designers.
 They have so may options, from frothy ballgowns, to sleek suits, to lacey bohemian wonders.
 A bonus: Depending on the dress it’s also possible to get a dress with a fast turn around time.

 Okay.
 That was probably more fun for me than it should have been (I can’t help it, I still love wedding dresses).
 But seriously, the most important thing is that you love what you wear on your wedding day.
 Whether that’s a poofy white dress, a suit, hiking pants, or something else entirely, my hope for you is that you are just CRAZY about what you’re wearing.
 That you feel the most like you that you can. 🙂